Simo56/LadonCloudAgent/README.md

   <a href="#license">License</a>
 </p>

+## Why?
+In the context of the growing significance of privacy, digital identity, and cybersecurity, I have developed "Ladon," an innovative agent for self-sovereign identity (SSI).
+This decentralized model of digital identity management leverages Hyperledger Aries and blockchain technology, incorporating distributed ledgers, asymmetric encryption, Zero-Knowledge Proofs (ZKPs), and Decentralized Identifiers (DIDs).

+The project is implemented in TypeScript and is based on a Node.js web server with Express and npm.
+The approach focuses on the practical application of Hyperledger Aries technologies and their integration into the ecosystem.
+Throughout development, I adhered to best practices in digital identity management, decentralization, cybersecurity, and user control over their digital identity.

+The thesis covers the fundamentals of digital identities, major innovations, comparisons with current methodologies, and an exploration of blockchain technology and Hyperledger Aries.
+Ladon's architecture, features, and its role in the blockchain-based self-sovereign identity space are examined.

+This implementation contributes to understanding the potential of blockchain-based SSI, providing a practical example of technology application.
+It promotes user autonomy and control over their digital identity, emphasizing the key role of Hyperledger Aries in providing a robust and scalable framework for digital identity management in an increasingly decentralized era.
+This opens new possibilities for secure and private digital interactions based on blockchain technology.

 ## Key Features

 <b>Cloud Agent Implementation</b>: Ladon Cloud Agent is built upon the Hyperledger Aries framework, delivering a powerful and adaptable cloud agent solution.